UBC-MDS/stocksignalsr/README.md

 Package details The package consists of 6 functions:

--   get_data: The function downloads all available historic price data for a selected stock and saves it.
+-   `get_data`: The function downloads all available historic price data for a selected stock and saves it.
 It utilizes the tidyquant R package to automate the process.
--   moving_average: The function calculates a moving average, i.e. the average stock closing price over a specified period, which is passed as argument size in the function call.
+-   `moving_average`: The function calculates a moving average, i.e. the average stock closing price over a specified period, which is passed as argument size in the function call.
 It uses the data saved via get_data.
--   plot_ma_200days: The function plots the 200-day moving average
+-   `plot_ma_200days`: The function plots the 200-day moving average
     together with the stock price for a specified period.
 It uses the output from the function moving_average to plot the chart.
--   plot_ma_10_20: The function plots the 10 and 20-day moving average
+-   `plot_ma_10_20`: The function plots the 10 and 20-day moving average
     together with the stock price for a specified period.
 It uses the output from function moving_average to plot the chart.
--   get_bbands: The function calculates the 20 day Bollinger bands for the existing period of the data and returns a dataframe with the respective upper and lower band.
+-   `get_bbands`: The function calculates the 20 day Bollinger bands for the existing period of the data and returns a dataframe with the respective upper and lower band.
 It uses data saved via get_data.
--   plot_bbands: The function plots upper and lower Bollinger bands together with the stock closing price for over the past 252 trading days.
+-   `plot_bbands`: The function plots upper and lower Bollinger bands together with the stock closing price for over the past 252 trading days.
 It uses the output from function get_bbands to plot the chart.